Interim Sexual Misconduct Policy and Procedures

 IX.
 Reporting to Law Enforcement or other Agencies

-A. Law Enforcement
+A. Law Enforcement and Judicial Processes

 The College will, to the extent permitted by law, cooperate with law enforcement agencies if a criminal process is initiated.
+Any external civil or criminal process may occur concurrently with the College’s response to a report.

 B. State and Federal Agencies